Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Introduction

 We refer to section \ref{resource theory} for the precise meaning of these quantities.

 The rest of the paper is organized as follows.
-Section 2 reviews the definitions of various entropic quantity, the statement of generalized Stein's lemma, subalgebra entropies as well as the quantum asymptotic equipartition property.
-In Section 3, we establish the dilation Theorem \ref{thm:2}, and based on that, prove Theorem \ref{thm:1}.
-Section 4 is devoted to the resource theory of subalgebra coherence and obtain the asymptotic dilution cost.
+Section 2 reviews the definitions of various entropic quantities, the statement of generalized Stein's lemma, subalgebra entropies as well as the quantum asymptotic equipartition property.
+In Section 3, we establish the dilation Theorem \ref{theorem: duality}, and based on that, prove Theorem \ref{thm:1} (in fact, we prove a stronger statement, see Theorem \ref{max-AEP}).
+Section 4 is devoted to the resource theory of subalgebra coherence where we obtain the asymptotic dilution cost.
 We conclude the paper with a discussion on several further questions and directions.\\